MrBounty/ZipponDB/docs/ziql/grab.md

 ```
 ---

-To get `User` entities with all friends named Adrien:
+To get `User` with all friends named Adrien:
 ```js
 GRAB User { friends ALLIN { name = 'Adrien' } }
 ```